ShyamPradeepReddy/Butterfly_Species_Classification/README.md

-# 🦋 Butterfly Species Classifier Web App
+# 🦋 Enchanted wings: marvels of butterfly species - Butterfly Species Classifier Web App

 A deep learning-based web application that classifies butterfly species from user-uploaded images using a VGG16 Convolutional Neural Network model.
 Built with Flask, this project demonstrates how AI can be applied to support biodiversity and species identification.